 Key facts:

-- Made in Christchurch, NZ
+- Made in Christchurch from NZ-sourced ingredients

 - Freeze-dried and frozen raw formats